harrystech/arthur-redshift-etl/cloudformation/README.md

 # Overview

-This directory contains the descriptions and tools to use AWS Cloudformation to setup a VPC (with subnets, security groups, etc.) and Redshift cluster (with parameter groups etc.) to run the ETL.
+This directory contains the descriptions and tools to use AWS CloudFormation to setup a VPC (with subnets, security groups, etc.) and Redshift cluster (with parameter groups etc.) to run the ETL.